ECE530-2023/news-analyzer-NoahRobit72/README.md

 ## March 12th - Present
 ### Building out MySQL
-Currently I am using one database called "geeks" (It will be changed soon)
+Currently I am using one database called "geeks" (It will be changed soon).
-In the database there is currently one table that will host all of the user information
+In the database there is currently one table that will host all of the user information.
 Right now we have two columns.
 One is username and the other is password.

 ### Parsing the users information